 - Relevant internships or co-op experiences.

-- Proficient certification or portfolio employment.
+- Technical certifications or portfolio work.

 - Proficiency in specific software or tools.